 Distinctive foods and certain rituals or arrangements mark the first two evenings of Pessach.
 In Hebrew, the word for order or arrangement is Seder.
 Hence, this explains the name for the first meal.
 The whole family gathers and, frequently, guests are invited as well, among them sometimes a poor neighbor or homeless person, a symbol of the Jewish traditions of charitable giving.
 Charoset bread, a very traditional dish is which is delicious and a mainstay for German Jews, is often eaten at this first meal.

 Meal arrangements with highly symbolic meaning

 Three matzoh loaves, each wrapped in a napkin or stuck into a bag with three pockets.
 “Fruits of the earth,” such as parsley, celery and radishes, along with a dish of salty water.
 Bitterkraut, (bitter herbs) which includes horseradish and lettuce.
-A brownish looking puree made of grated apples, almonds, cinnamon and kosher wine.
+A fruity, brown-colored puree made of grated apples, almonds, cinnamon and kosher wine.
 Some roasted meat on a bone and a boiled egg.
 The roasted meat on a bone serves as memory of the Passover sacrifice.
 The egg symbolizes the victims of the pilgrimage to the Promised Land.
 Both meat and the egg are not to be consumed before the other components on the Seder plate.
 These other components are a reminder of the bondage of the Jews in Egypt.
 The salt water, into which the “fruits of the earth” are dipped, symbolizes the tears shed during the Egyptian slavery.
 The Bitterkraut commemorates the bitter suffering.
 The brown, fruity puree reminds of the clay from which the Israelites had to make bricks for the rulers of Egypt and the matzoh stands for “the bread of the poor.”